 An engine overhaul could be a fleet’s best bet when looking to squeeze a few more years of life out of a truck.

 This is Part One of a three-part story.
-Click here to see Part Two when it becomes available.
+Click here to see Part Two.

 Emission regulations will become more stringent in 2027, and the cost of new trucks will rise even higher.
 Interest rates are already high.
 And remember when you sell your current trucks that used prices have tumbled from their eye-popping highs from a couple of years ago.
 In other words, there are several reasons to encourage fleets to hang on to their trucks a bit longer than in the past.